GameFoundry/bsf/Documentation/Manuals/Native/User/guiLayouts.md

 There are three types of layouts:
  - @ref bs::GUIPanel "GUIPanel" - Does no automatic positioning and sizing of child GUI elements, instead user can set positions and sizes manually, as we have already seen.
 Each panel can be placed at a different depth, allowing GUI elements to overlay each other.
  - @ref bs::GUILayoutX "GUILayoutX" - Automatically positions and sizes child GUI elements horizontally one next to each other, left to right.
-User is able to request minimum/maximum allowed size, but is unable to manually position the element.
+User is able to request minimum/maximum allowed size, but is unable to manually position elements in the layout.
  - @ref bs::GUILayoutY "GUILayoutY" - Same as **GUILayoutX** only elements are positioned vertically, top to bottom.

 You will find that vertical and horizontal layouts come in handy when you need to design GUI that needs to scale across various screen sizes/resolutions.
 By adding your GUI elements to such layouts instead of manually positioning them, ensures the GUI system can always keep them at optimal position and size, regardless of the available screen area.